The 2d-directed spanning forest converges to the Brownian web: Good steps

 It remains to prove (\ref{E_nW_n}) for any $k\geq 2$.
 If $W^{\text{move}}_{kn + 1}(2)$ is already larger than $W^{\text{move}}_{kn}(2)+1$ then this is also the case for $W^{\text{move}}_{k(n+1)}(2)$.
 Otherwise, the ancestor of $W^{\text{move}}_{kn}$ coincides with an element of $W^{\text{stay}}_{kn}$: this is the tricky situation described in Figure \ref{fig:tricky}.
 Actually the worst case is the following: $W^{\text{move}}_{kn},\ldots,W^{\text{move}}_{k(n+1)-2}$ are $k-1$ different vertices which have all merged with $W^{\text{move}}_{k(n+1)-1}$ during the $k-1$ last steps.
 In other words, the $k$ paths starting from $\u_{1},\ldots,\u_{k}$ were still disjoint at the $kn$-th step but have all coalesced $k-1$ steps after.
 Then, it remains to apply the argument for $k=1$ to the only remaining path, i.e. to $W^{\text{move}}_{k(n+1)-1}$:

-It is worth pointing out here that the above tricky situation-- see also Figure \ref{fig:tricky} --justifies that we consider blocks of $k$ steps when defining the $\tau_j$'s. \end{proof}
+It is the above tricky situation, described in Figure \ref{fig:tricky}, which justifies that we consider blocks of $k$ steps when defining the $\tau_j$'s. \end{proof}

-Lemma \ref{lem:E_nW_n} leads to the next result which provides a `drift condition'.
-Precisely, on the event $\{\prod_{j=1}^{k} I_{kn+j}=1\}$, the height of the history set between the steps $kn$ and $k(n+1)$ has to decrease by at least $1$ if it is larger than $\kappa$.
+{Lemma \ref{lem:E_nW_n} leads to the next result which provides a `drift condition': on the event $\{\prod_{j=1}^{k} I_{kn+j}=1\}$, the height of the history set has to decrease by at least $1$ between the steps $kn$ and $k(n+1)$, if it is larger than $\kappa$.}

-\begin{lemma} Without loss of generality we can now assume that $\kappa$ (the constant appearing in the definition of the $\tau_j$'s \eqref{def:tau_j}) is an integer larger than $6$.
-For any $n\geq 0$, on the event $\{\prod_{j=1}^{k} I_{kn+j}=1\}$, the following inequality holds almost surely:
+\begin{lemma} Without loss of generality we will assume that the constant $\kappa$ appearing in the definition of the $\tau_j$'s \eqref{def:tau_j} is an integer larger than $6$.
+For any $n\geq 0$, on the event $\{\prod_{j=1}^{k} I_{kn+j}=1\}$, we have a.s. that

 \end{lemma}

 \begin{proof} Let $n\geq 0$.
 Let us first assume that $L(H_{kn})\leq \kappa$.
 If $I_{kn+1}=1$ there is a Poisson point in $\text{Rec}(g^{\uparrow,1}_{kn};1,l_{kn})$.
 So, by (\ref{lnBound}),